 GDA Advogados Torres Rani, Av.
-Tenente Osvaldo Tazama / Marginal Torre 1, Piso 02, Fracção 05 Maputo Mozambique
+Tenente Osvaldo Tazama/Marginal Torre 1, Piso 02, Fracção 05 standing of the local and neighbouring industries and the respective legal environments.

-Tel: +258 21 498 770
+Maputo Mozambique Tel: +258 21 498 770

 Email: kpl@gdaadvogados.com

 URL: www.gdaadvogados.com

 Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its innovative approach and impressive track record in corporate legal services.
-The excellence of its highly specialised legal services, covering several sectors and practice areas, enables VdA to overcome the increasingly complex challenges faced by its clients.
+The excellence of its highly specialised legal services covering several sectors and practice areas, enables VdA to overcome the increasingly complex challenges faced by its clients.